If you lack the inspiration to get your garden in shape and looking beautiful, then our 10 easy gardening tips will help you get started.

 It can add a sense of drama to a small garden or decking area.
 Wrap flowers and leaves around the sides for a flower-child vibe.

-So there you have 10 easy gardening tips, which are all cost effective.
+So there you have 10 cost effective gardening tips.
 The best place to start is to think about setting aside a weekend to get in the garden in order to kick start the process.

 Once you’ve done the heavy lifting, then you’ll only need a hour or two each week to keep on top of your garden.